cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. Click **Next: Networking >**.

 1. On the Networking tab, click **Create new** under Virtual Network.
-Use the virtual network name already assigned by default and specify the following:
+Use the virtual network name already assigned by default, delete the default address range and specify the following:

     - Virtual network address range: **10.103.0.0/16**